birdm4nw/cipherty/README.md

 </p>

 # cipherty
-Command line tool that allows you to safely encrypt and decrypt files by implementing the AES algorithm and ensuring the CIA triad.
+**cipherty** is a command line tool written in Python that allows you to safely encrypt and decrypt any type of files by ensuring the complience of CIA triad (confidentiality, integrity and availability).

+## Installation

+**Author:** @birdm4nw